arobotdinosaur/FA24-CSE-176E-276E-Quadcopter-Design-and-Development/README.md

 One notable exception was that the IMU did not have access to any layer of the board; this was because of the recommendations made by the IMU manufacturer.

 {insert pictures of board}

+## Sensor Filtering and Calibration

+Prior to reading data from the IMU, we had to establish a connection between a test remote and the FCB; we accomplished this using a check-sum that would transmit data sent from the remote (such as throttle value, pitch, roll, yaw) to the FCB.
+In addition, we also wrote code that read the existing gimbal value from the remote and transmitted it to the FCB to achieve flight.
+The check-sum was created in order to prevent bad data packets from getting sent over and to only accept packets that were sent from our remote (and not from other groups).

+On the FCB, we had to read data from the IMU to accurately measure the orientation.
+We used an existing library corresponding to the IMU called Adafruit_AHRS- from this, we used the `Adafruit_Simple_AHRS::getQuadOrientation()` function to gather all the necessary data.
+We obtained the pitch rate, roll, and yaw from the quad orientation function.
+After gathering these data from the IMU, we created a complementary filter to filter out some of the noise created by the accelerometer and gyroscope.
+The accelerometer (Euler angles of the orientation) and gyroscope readings (the angular accelerations) were taken from the IMU.
+The reason we created a complementary filter was to gather the best possible data from both the gyroscope and the accelerometer as each inertial sensor has positives and drawbacks.
+The accelerometers do not drift over time, but they are quite noisy when the motors are running.
+Whereas, gyroscopes are less noisy than  the accelerometers, but the resulting measurement will drift over time due to accumulated error.
+We tried to set a high gain such that we could extract more data from the gyroscope in our code.
+We used a standard formula shown below with a gain of 0.98- `cf_angle = (gain) * (cf_angle + (gyro_raw * RAD_TO_DEG * dt)) + (1-gain) * (acc_angle)`

+`RAD_TO_DEG = 57.295779513082320876798154814105`
+`cf_angle` is the angle resulted from the complementary  filter, `gyro_raw` is the gyroscope measurement, `acc_angle` is the Euler angles, `dt` is the change in time from the measurements.

+We also accounted for any offsets caused by the IMU in the code to have it read zero when levelled.
+We only performed complementary filtering on the roll and pitch axes.

+## PID Control and Tuning
+PID is a type of controller used in feedback systems to regulate speed, position, and various other parameters to ensure stability.
+We used PID to keep the FCB stable and levelled when the motors were running.
+Proportional (P) responds to the current error and provides immediate action Integral (I) accumulates past errors
+Derivative (D) predicts future errors based on the rate of change.
+This was implemented for all three axes (roll, pitch, yaw rate) using the following equation- `PID = (Kp* error) + Ki* integral - Kd* derivative` Where `Kp, Ki, Kd` are constants that are determined by testing, `error` is the difference from the remote gimbal input and the offset of the axis (`error = setpoint - corrected`), `integral` is `integral = error* dt+integral` , and derivative is the raw gyro readings in degrees.

+PID for yaw rate was implemented a bit differently as ‘I’ wasn’t required to control it.
+Hence, only `Kp` and `Kd` were used in the PID code (with similar implementation as listed above).

+After writing the code for all three axes control, we combined them so that there would be an equal output to the motors.
+We implemented a mixing function which increased the power for the front motors and decreased the power for the rear motors based on the PID output.

+Through trial and error, we were able to find the optimal `Kp, Ki, Kd` values for the various axes to achieve stability.
+For pitch and roll: a ‘P’ overshoot would have resulted in the FCB “sway” from one end to another, an ‘I’ overshoot would have resulted in levelling at an odd angle, and a ‘D’ overshoot would have resulted in the FCB oscillating rapidly.
+Undershoots of each would have resulted in the quad not being able to move at all.
+For yaw rate, overshoots of ‘P’ and ‘D’ resulted in the FCB spinning uncontrollably in space, whereas undershoots would have not caused any motion.
+For determining the yaw rate coefficients, our control was proportional to the yaw rate error (thus we did not have a `Kd` value after testing).

+{insert video of PID demo}

+## PCB Assembly
+After our PCB quadcopter boards were manufactured, we started on the assembly portion of the board.
+We applied solder paste to our boards using a stencil (a thin aluminium sheet with precise holes corresponding to the board).
+Immediately after, we attached all the necessary electronic components by hand, ensuring accuracy and precision.
+We later used a reflow oven to connect the components and the PCB pads as a reflow oven guarantees a secure connections between the paste applied to the PCB pads and the attached components.

+{insert picture of assembly}

+## Flight
+Unfortunately, due to time constraints, we were not able to achieve flight on our custom PCB’s; we demonstrated flight using the provided FCB.

+Flight was broken into the following categories-
+1. "Roombaing" -- moving around the the floor with dowels installed with direction control and minimal yaw
+2. Repeated, vertical hopping (>1 inches, > 0.25 second)
+3. Repeated, vertical hopping (>6 inches, > 1 second)
+4. Repeated, vertical hopping (>12 inches, > 3 seconds)
+5. Short flight (>12 inches, > 6 seconds)
+6. Sustained flight (> 12 inches, > 10 seconds, demonstrate yaw control)
+7. Sustained flight (Fly long enough to consume an entire battery)

+In this phase, we had also implemented a “trimming” mechanism where we would manually offset any discrepancies in pitch and roll to ensure a level flight takeoff.
+We would test which direction the FCB would travel towards when throttle was applied and would adjust any errors according.
+Trimming would have to be done every time we flew from a different location as ground would be levelled differently at each location.

+In our final demonstration, we were able to achieve FL 5.
+{attach video of demo flight}